ModByDaylight/Documentation/docs/Development/ModdingGuides/Animations.md

 ### Adding particle effects (HARD)

 1. The first thing you will need to do is create a particle system.
 This is not very easy, so I will link some guides for it.
-Please note that you will most likely have to refer to the xref:Development/ModdingGuides/MaterialInstances.adoc[Material Instances Guide] to create the material for your particle system.
+Please note that you will most likely have to refer to the [Material Instances Guide](MaterialInstances.md) to create the material for your particle system.

     [Particle System User Guide](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/ParticleSystems/UserGuide/)